Japanese spider crab: Description

 The Japanese spider crab has the greatest leg span of any known arthropod, reaching up to 3.7 m from claw to claw.
 The body may grow to 40 cm in carapace width and the whole crab can weigh up to 19 kg—second in mass only to the American lobster among all living arthropod species.
 The males have the longer chelipeds; females have much shorter chelipeds, which are shorter than the following pair of legs.

-Apart from its outstanding size, the Japanese spider crab differs from other crabs in a number of ways.
+Apart from its large size, the Japanese spider crab differs from other crabs in a number of ways.
 The first pleopods of males are unusually twisted, and the larvae appear primitive.
 The crab is orange with white spots along the legs.
 It is reported to have a gentle disposition despite its ferocious appearance.
-The Japanese name for this species is taka-ashi-gani, (Japanese: たかあしがに), literally translating to “tall legs crab.”
-It also has a unique molting behavior that occurs for about 100 minutes, in which the crab loses its mobility and starts molting its carapace rear and ends with molting its walking legs.
-Its armored exoskeleton helps protect it from larger predators such as octopuses, but also uses camouflage.
+The Japanese Spider Crab also has a unique molting behavior that occurs for about 100 minutes, in which the crab loses its mobility, starts molting its carapace rear, and ends with molting its walking legs.

+The Japanese spider crab has an armored exoskeleton that helps protect it from larger predators such as octopuses, but also uses camouflage.
 The crab's bumpy carapace blends into the rocky ocean floor.
 To further the deception, a spider crab adorns its shell with sponges and other animals.
-The way in which a spider crab is able to pick up and cover itself with such organisms is by following a specific routine behavior.
+A spider crab is able to pick up and cover itself with such organisms by following a specific routine behavior.
 Upon picking up the object with the crab's slender chelipeds, the chelae are used to twist and tear off the organism, such as a worm tube or sponge, from the substrate on which it currently resides.
+Once the material is picked up, it is brought to the crab's mouthparts to orient and shape it before it is attached to the exoskeleton.
+Then, through mechanical adhesion and secretions, the materials attach to the crab, and are able to regenerate and colonize on the crab.

 Unlike other species of crab, such as the Chilean crab Acanthonyx petiveri, the Japanese spider crab does not specifically look for matching colors to blend into its environment; it simply camouflages in a way that disguises its entire structure.
-This is most likely because Japanese spider crabs are nocturnally active, so instead of trying to disguise themselves when catching prey, they are actually just trying to avoid predators at night.
-Once the material is picked up, it is brought to the crab's mouthparts to specifically orient and shape it before it is attached to the exoskeleton.
-Then, through mechanical adhesion and secretions, the materials attach to the crab, and are able to regenerate, and colonize on the crab.
+This is most likely because Japanese spider crabs are nocturnally active, so instead of trying to disguise themselves when catching prey, they aim to avoid predators at night.